On the role of Allee effect and mass migration in survival and extinction of a species: Introduction

 \section{Introduction}

-A metapopulation model refers to many small local populations connected via migrations in fragmented environment.
-Each local population evolves without spatial structure, it can increase or decrease, survive, get extinct or migrate from its site in different ways (see $\cite{cf:Hanski}$, for more about metapopulations).\\ The most natural model for the evolution of a single population is the branching process, see \cite{cf:Galton_Watts}: birth and death rates depend on the number of individuals of the population, and the growth rate is density dependent.\\ If the birth rate is always larger than the death rate, if the population survives, it will increase indefinitely.
-If the birth rate is smaller or equal than the death rate, the population will get extinct almost surely (\cite{cf:Williams}).
-A more interesting situation is given by a birth rate larger than the death rate under a particular population size $N$, and smaller over that.
-The real environments observation suggests that this process is gradual, that is the growth rate decreases over a population size as population density increases.
-In some of our applications we suppose that over a fixed number of individuals $N$ (the \emph{capacity} of a site) the growth rate is null.
+A metapopulation model refers to many small local populations connected via migrations in a fragmented environment.
+Each local population evolves without spatial structure; it can increase or decrease, survive, get extinct or migrate from its site in different ways; see \cite{cfHanski} for more about metapopulations.

+The most natural model for the evolution of a single population is the branching process; see~\cite{cfGaltonWatts}: birth and death rates depend on the number of individuals of the population, and the growth rate is density dependent.

+If the birth rate is always larger than the death rate, if the population survives, it will increase indefinitely.
+If the birth rate is smaller than or equal to the death rate, the population will become extinct almost surely~\cite{cfWilliams}.
+A more interesting situation is given by a birth rate larger than the death rate under a particular population size~$N$, and smaller over that.
+The real environments observation suggests that this process is gradual; that is, the growth rate decreases over a population size as population density increases.
+In some of our applications we suppose that over a fixed number of individuals $N$ (the \textit{capacity} of a site), the growth rate is null.